JU-DS-Lab/quick-start/index.md

-# DST-FIST Cluster User Guide
+# Access to the HPC Network at Data Science Lab

-This document serves as a guide for users of a high-performance computing (HPC) facility in the form of a cluster ("Apollo") that provides computational resources to researchers and students for running parallel and distributed programs.
+This document serves as a guide for users of a high-performance computing (HPC) facility in the form of a cluster ("Apollo"), available to researchers and students for running parallel and distributed programs.

 ## Accessing the Cluster